meskoj/Research-Trac-/README.md

 In this case, the playground is organized in this way:
 * At the start the robot is on the top-left corner
-* There are 6 golden tokens positioned around the so called _arena_ The final goal is to let the robot bring all the tokens to the same position.
+* There are 6 golden tokens positioned around the so called _arena_

+The final goal is to control the robot and let him bring all the tokens to the same position.
 ## How to run the program
 The simulator requires a Python 2.7 installation, the [pygame](https://www.pygame.org) library, [PyPyBox2D](https://pypi.org/project/pypybox2d/2.1-r331/), and [PyYAML](https://pypi.org/project/PyYAML/).
 In order to run the script, clone the folder and go inside the folder robot-sim.